Last Updated on November 13, 2019 by Anisa

 I would have liked to go inside some of the theatres but I understand that is not possible.

-Inside Broadway Tour Logistics
+How do You Get Inside Broadway Tour Tickets?

-Tickets should be purchased online in advance.
-(Click here to check price and availability).
 If you plan on doing several tours and visiting other tourist attractions while you are in NYC, you may want to consider purchasing an NYC tourist pass to save money.
 The tour is also included in the NY Pass (Click here to get more information and check prices) and the NY Sightseeing Pass (Click here to get more information and check prices).

 The tour runs daily at 4 and lasts around 90 minutes.
 You begin your tour at the George M. Cohen statue on 46th Street in Times Square and end at the Majestic Theatre on 44th Street.
 The best subway station to use for both points is Times Square.
 To find your tour guide, look for the orange flag.